My Feminism is Not a Novelty

 It is the message of feminism that women are strong, smart, and capable, forces to be reckoned with.
 But it also appears to be the message of feminism that women are silly, childish creatures in need of protection, elevation, and special privilege.
 Both cannot be absolutely true.
 I choose the former.

 The work of feminism is to teach society and new generations that women are not inferior because they are women, and stamp down laws and practices that assume or operate otherwise.
-That’s it.
-1 It is not to elevate women above the other half of the population.
+That’s it. ((I acknowledge the importance of intersectional feminism; when I say “that’s it”, I mean it with regard to traditional goals of feminism.))
+It is not to elevate women above the other half of the population.
 It is to to establish an equal playing field, not an upper hand.
 It is about advocating for women to have opportunity and choices (and if that choice is a traditional role of wife and mother, that choice is as valid as my own.)
 It is not to to be a caricature of womanhood.
 You will not be taken seriously when you make a mockery of yourself.

 I’ll probably always call myself the F word, but that doesn’t mean I must be BFFs with every woman, consider masculinity the enemy, or wear ridiculous costumes.
 I’ll continue to advocate for equality.
 I will be a champion for the dignity of women everywhere, but I’ll do so without sacrificing my own.